 We’re blessed with art museums in Vienna, most of them based in buildings of historical and/or architectural significance.
-And we recently got a new one: the Albertina Modern opened back in 2020 in the 19th-century Künstlerhaus.
+And we recently got a new one when the Albertina Modern opened in the 19th-century Künstlerhaus.

 - Modern and contemporary art